 Oklahoma Environmental Management Authority

 Many thanks to our 2014 corporate, non-profit and government partners…

 Platinum Corporate Partner:

 Silver Corporate Partners:

 OGE Energy Corp.

 Natural Evolution Inc.

-Ada Recycling Coalition, Ardmore Beautification Council, Arkansas Recycling Coalition, Call2Recycle/RBRC, City of Ada, City of Moore, City of Muskogee, City of Norman, City of Tulsa, Keep Oklahoma Beautiful, Oklahoma City Zoo & Botanical Garden, Oklahoma Dept. of Environmental Quality, Oklahoma Manufacturers Alliance, Oklahoma State University, Pride in McAlester, Seneca-Cayuga Tribe, Solid Waste Institute of NE Oklahoma, The Metropolitan Environmental Trust, The Samuel Roberts Noble Foundation, Tulsa Master Recyclers, University of Central Oklahoma
+Ada Recycling Coalition, Ardmore Beautification Council, Arkansas Recycling Coalition, Call2Recycle/RBRC, City of Ada, City of Moore, City of Norman, City of Tulsa, City of Yukon, Keep Oklahoma Beautiful, Oklahoma City Zoo & Botanical Garden, Oklahoma Dept. of Environmental Quality, Oklahoma Manufacturers Alliance, Oklahoma State University, Pride in McAlester, Seneca-Cayuga Tribe, Solid Waste Institute of NE Oklahoma, The Metropolitan Environmental Trust, The Samuel Roberts Noble Foundation, Tulsa Master Recyclers, University of Central Oklahoma

 OKRA, P. O. Box 521154, Tulsa, OK 74152-1154